 Typically, if you are charged with the offence of unlicensed driving you are sentenced to a fine or a term of imprisonment.
 Both the maximum fine and term of imprisonment vary from case to case and are usually determined by the basis for which the person’s licence was originally suspended.

-Is my Licence Going to be Disqualified?
+Is my Driving Licence Going to be Disqualified?

 Essentially, this means your licence must be disqualified for a minimum of 1 month and a maximum of 6 months.
-If you are charged with a unlicensed driving offence, we recommend you seek legal advice in relation to the disqualification period, as there may be various circumstances which limit or extend this period.
+If you are charged with an unlicensed driving offence, we recommend you seek legal advice in relation to the disqualification period, as there may be various circumstances which limit or extend this period.

-Is There Any Way I Can Continue Driving?
+Is There Anyway I Can Continue Driving?

 There are two “special licences” which allow you to continue to drive throughout the period of disqualification.
 These are known as the Restricted Licence (otherwise known as a “work licence”) and a Special Hardship Order.

-Unfortunately, unlicensed driving offences fail to meet either criteria and will therefore not apply in any circumstance.
+Unfortunately, unlicensed driving offences fail to meet either criterion and will therefore not apply in any circumstance.
 Therefore, depending on the sentence passed, you will not be able to drive during the period of disqualification.